near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-When we initialize the contract we need to pass `end_time`, we'll set it to 60 seconds in the future.
-After calling `init` we'll check that the transaction was successful.
+When the contract is initialized `end_time` is passed, which is set to 60 seconds in the future.
+After calling `init`, the test checks that the transaction was successful.

 <Tabs groupId="code-tabs">